Weight loss pills prescribed by doctors

 How do GLP-1 receptor agonists work for weight management?

 GLP-1 receptor agonists, like semaglutide and liraglutide, slow down how food leaves your stomach.
-They also increase insulin and tell your brain you’re full.
+They also increase insulin and signal to your brain that you’re full.
 This leads to weight loss and better heart health.

 How do tirzepatide (Zepbound) and liraglutide (Saxenda) compare in weight loss effectiveness?

 Studies show tirzepatide is more effective, with weight loss up to 22.5%.
-Liraglutide can lead to a 15% weight loss.
-Both are injections, but tirzepatide is weekly and liraglutide is daily.
+Liraglutide can lead to a 15% reduction in weight.
+Both are injections, but tirzepatide is administered weekly, and liraglutide is administered daily.

 What are the traditional prescription weight loss medications?